 8.2.
 An individual has the right to object to the processing of their personal data on the grounds of pursuit of a public interest or legitimate interest (grounds 4.5 and 4.6 above) where they do not believe that those grounds are made out.

 8.5.
-Where personal data is being processed for direct marketing purposes an individual has the right to object at any time to processing of personal data concerning him or her for such marketing (which includes profiling to the extent that it is related to such direct marketing) and their personal data shall no longer be processed by NTA for direct marketing purposes.
+Where personal data is being processed for direct marketing purposes an individual has the right to object at any time to processing of personal data concerning him or her for such marketing (which includes profiling to the extent that it is related to such direct marketing) and their personal data shall no longer be processed by CST for direct marketing purposes.

 Right to rectification

 8.6.
 An individual has the right to request the rectification of inaccurate data without undue delay.
-Where any request for rectification is received, it should be sent to the Executive Director within 2 working days of receipt, and where adequate proof of inaccuracy is given, the data shall be amended as soon as reasonably practicable, and the individual notified.
+Where any request for rectification is received, it should be sent to the Executive Officer within 2 working days of receipt, and where adequate proof of inaccuracy is given, the data shall be amended as soon as reasonably practicable, and the individual notified.

 8.7.
 Where there is a dispute as to the accuracy of the data, the request and reasons for refusal shall be noted alongside the data, and communicated to the individual.
 The individual shall be given the option of a review under the complaints procedure, or an appeal direct to the Information Commissioner.